Copperock/Digitech23/Final Project/README.md

 I added a replay loop that partially works.
 The quit faction of it works, but replay replays the wrong stuff. changed a bit of it and now it broken very broken.

-- Iteration4 (iter4)

-Compleated the replay loop so that it works